fintechees/Fintechee-plugin-for-XCoinCH-DEX/README.md

-# Fintechee-plugin-for-EOS-DEX
+# Fintechee-plugin-for-XCoinCH-DEX

 This plugin is still in development.

-It's a plugin to integrate with an EOS-based decentralized exchange.
+It's a plugin to integrate with an ETH x EOS cross chains decentralized exchange.

 https://www.fintechee.com is required to run this plugin.